azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 # Azure DevOps (ADO) Security Scanner

-Please follow the [link](https://github.com/azsk/ADOScanner-docs) for ADO Security Scanner Documentation.
+Documentation for ADO Security Scanner have been moved to a new location.
+Please follow this [link](https://github.com/azsk/ADOScanner-docs) to access the docs.